rastala/rastala.github.io/docs/_posts/2025-09-19-kinetic-conundrum.markdown

 minimum viable product style.
 The limited scope meant few things:

  * Simple game mechanics and user interface.
- * Simple graphics that I could create in DYI mode without need for professional caliber art and animations, meaning basic shapes like spheres or tiles.
+ * Simple graphics that I could create in DIY mode without need for professional caliber art and animations, meaning basic shapes like spheres or tiles.
  * Leverage an existing game engine instead of creating my own.

 My first idea was to create a kind of minigolf-billiards hybrid with the goal of pocketing target balls, but with more dynamic gameplay with